-Geospatial ISO 19115/19139 dataset metadata were transformed into DCAT-AP metadata using SAXON (REF).
+For the purpose of this pilot exercise, geospatial ISO 19115/19139 dataset metadata were transformed into DCAT-AP metadata using SAXON (REF).
 After applying the transformation, a manual comparison of both the source and the output files was performed, finding several preliminary issues, which are included in this report.

-The country initially tested the transformation of a limited number of metadata from national geoportal (geodata-info.dk) using the SEMIC XSLT transformation available at the time of the second pilot meeting (the version based on?).
+The country initially tested the transformation of a limited number of metadata from national geoportal (geodata-info.dk) using the SEMIC XSLT transformation available at the time of the second pilot meeting, based on GeoDCAT-AP v3.

 It is reported that the strict adherence to the mapping between the INSPIRE-theme keyword to HVD categories could likely create false positives and present issues for non-INSPIRE-HVD harvested from geoportals.